 PROTECT YOU AND YOUR FAMILY TODAY WITH OUR CERTIFIED KN95 FACE MASKS.

-KN95 masks are a critical item in the protective gear toolkit for anyone interacting with others during the current COVID-19 climate – doctors, nurses, EMTs, delivery drivers, postal service workers, and employees of pharmacies, banks, and other essentials businesses.
+KN95 masks are a critical item in the protective gear toolkit for anyone interacting with others during the current pandemic – doctors, nurses, EMTs, delivery drivers, postal service workers, and employees of pharmacies, banks, and other essentials businesses.

 The KN95 masks are an industry standard for respiratory equipment which has the intended effectiveness of filtering 95% of particulates greater than .3 microns.
 These masks offer significant protection over standard surgical blue 3 ply masks and are approved by the CDC as acceptable replacements if N95 masks are unavailable*.
 KN95 masks are considered respiratory protective equipment that conform to GB2626-2006 standards.

 Protect you and your family and order your KN95 masks today!
 Each order of our KN95 masks consists of 5 masks!

 Verify the quality of your mask at home using any of the three 10-second tests below.

 1. Put on your KN95 mask.

 2. Hold and activate a lighter six inches from your mouth.

 3. Try to extinguish the flame by blowing on it.

 Certified mask: You will not be able to blow out the flame no matter how hard you try.
 Poor quality mask: You can put the flame out.
 Why?
 Certified lab-tested KN95 masks are made of strong but breathable full mesh nylon which meets stringent standards for inspiratory resistance (<=350 Pa) and expiratory resistance (<=250 Pa). (“Pa” is short for “Pascals”, the international unit of measurement for air pressure.)
 What this means is that the material obstructs contagions during inhaling and exhaling while allowing comfortable air circulation.